lcherone/cloud-developer/README.md

  - Templates are the final view before outputting, so it's the main HTML document wrapper around your body content, which has its HTML head section and the loading of assets, general layout and menu links.
  - File manager type direct access to the template.php files and the themes assets organised in a simple folder structure.
- - Standard URLS across templates, `/css/styles.css`, regardless of how many templates you make.
+ - Standard URLs across templates, `/css/styles.css`, regardless of how many templates you make.
  - Easily clone a template.
- - Live Preview (links disabled), which shows overal style and body section.
+ - Live Preview (links disabled), which shows overall style and body section.

 **Tasks**